nimezhu/ORM/README.md

 sample_1.gtf and sample_1.bed ; sample_2.gtf and sample_2.bed ; ...

-The final file structure should be a 6 column tab separated file with:
+The final file structure should be a 6 column tab separated file.
+(See the orm_example.txt.)

 - 1st column:

   The feature name: "Fiber", "Segment" or "Nucleotide"